 By Gloria Coleman

-President Trump’s administration is also known as the Discrimination Administration for its many attempts to be anti LGBTQA+.
-The most notable instance of this in sports in the US is on May 15, when the Department of Education issued a letter in which is declared that the federal rule requires schools to ban transgender athletes from competing in school sports.
+President Trump’s administration is known as the Discrimination Administration for its many attempts to be anti LGBTQA+.
+The most notable instance of this in sports in the US is on May 15, when the Department of Education issued a letter in which it declared that the federal rule requires schools to ban transgender athletes from competing in school sports.
 They then also threatened to hold the funding from Connecticut schools for not complying.

 The writer of the controversial House Bill 500, Republican Barbara Ehardt, told KTVB7, “We are hopeful that the Courts will ultimately uphold the Fairness in Women’s Sports Act and protect equal opportunities for female athletes in Idaho.”

 All administrations want to do what is right by the people.
 But they also want to do whatever they can to help keep the country safe for everyone, LGBTQA+ or not.